t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 ## What are longtail keywords?

-Here's how Tim Soulo from Ahrefs describes longtail kewords.
+Here's how Tim Soulo from Ahrefs describes longtail keywords.

 > Longtail keywords are terms with low search volumes.
 Despite what many people think, it has nothing to do with how long or short a keyword is, how well it’s likely to convert, or how specific it is.

 ## Targeting Longtail Keywords Effectively

-While Tim is correct about longtail keywords, the strategy I will discuss here targets longtail keyword that are indeed **_specific_**.
+While Tim is correct about longtail keywords, the strategy I will discuss here targets longtail keywords that are indeed **_specific_**.

 Search engines like Google group similar search terms together, such as "how to lose weight quickly" and "fastest way to lose weight".

 Google DOES treat specific search terms differently.
 If you're living in Toronto, the searches "best restaurant" and "best restaurant new york" are going to give you very different results.

-Since each longtail keyword delivers a tiny bit of traffic, you will need to target a lot of keywords with a lot of pages.
+Since each longtail keyword delivers a tiny bit of traffic, you will need to target many keywords with a lot of pages.

 ## Example: RecoRank